bup/bup/README.md

    other.
 You just tell bup to back stuff up, and it saves only the minimum amount of data needed.

+ - You can back up directly to a remote bup server, without needing tons of temporary disk space on the computer being backed up.
+And if your backup is interrupted halfway through, the next run will pick up where you left off.
+And it's easy to set up a bup server: just install bup on any machine where you have ssh access.

+ - Bup can use "par2" redundancy to recover corrupted backups even if your disk has undetected bad sectors.

  - Even when a backup is incremental, you don't have to worry about restoring the full backup, then each of the incrementals in turn; an incremental backup *acts* as if it's a full backup, it just takes less disk space.

+ - You can mount your bup repository as a FUSE filesystem and access the content that way, and even export it over Samba.

  - It's written in python (with some C parts to make it faster) so it's easy for you to extend and maintain.